-I am a Ph.D. physicist who has been working in the field of medical imaging research for 18 years.
-I help develop new medical imaging scanners for improved cancer detection.
-My research involves interesting software and hardware engineering challenges, as well as understanding the associated medical applications.
+I am a Ph.D. physicist who worked in the field of medical imaging research for 19 years.
+I helped develop new medical imaging scanners for improved cancer detection.
+My research involved interesting software and hardware engineering challenges, as well as understanding the associated medical applications.
 You can’t come up with a solution, until you know the real problem!

 For more information, check out my resume.